Gkkumar2/Food-Beverage-Store-Analysis/README.md

 ---

 ## 📊 **Executive Summary**
-As the company expands into new states, determining the most profitable and customer-preferred food and beverage offerings is essential.
-By analyzing historical data, this project delivers:
+<p align="justify>As the company expands into new states, determining the most profitable and customer-preferred food and beverage offerings is essential.
+By analyzing historical data, this project delivers:</p>
 - 📈 **Performance Trends** - Insights on how current offerings perform across different store types and locations.
 - 🔑 **Key Metrics** - Average sales per store per week (**PSPW**) to benchmark store performance.
 - 🛠️ **Actionable Recommendations** - Tailored suggestions for each store type and location to enhance customer satisfaction and revenue.